Aykan-Hub/BerkeleyHaas-AIML-Capstone/README.md

 ------------

 ## Outline of Project
-The functionalities are separated into Jupyter notebook files to execute these following functions:
+The functionalities are separated into Jupyter notebook files to carry out the following functions:

 1. [data.eda.Aykan.ipynb](./data.eda.Aykan.ipynb) is for exploratory data analysis
 2. [LogisticRegression.Aykan.ipynb](./LogisticRegression.Aykan.ipynb) is for executing Logistic Regression model